infovisionaccelerators/mamba-sample-project/README.md

 1. Clone
 2. Run maven verify serenity:aggregate

-## To include Mamba in your existing project a new test case
+**Steps to include Mamba in your existing project a new test case**

 1. Include following dependency in pom.xml